St. Paul, Minnesota - 1926

 “C’mon!”
 Benny grabbed my other hand and pulled me to my feet before I had a chance to refuse.
 “Let’s show this clip joint how to kick up some dust!”
 He drew me onto the dance floor and we eased our way into the crowd.
 The circular flounces on my skirt swished as we began to hop to the tune in perfect sync.
-My waist-length rope of pearls swung wildly with each step.
 Before long, Benny began to show off, circling me with his own version of fancy Charleston footwork.
-I stopped and doubled over with laughter, mainly to cover up the fact that not only was I out of breath, but also out of shape for this much exercise.
+I stopped and doubled over with laughter, mainly to cover up the fact that not only was I out of breath but also out of shape for this much exercise.
 I hadn’t danced like this since before I’d become pregnant.

-The orchestra switched to the blues song “Easy Come, Easy Go” to cool down the crowd and Benny gently pulled me into his arms.
-“I never got the chance to tell you how sorry I am about Gus,” he said to me as he effortlessly guided me in a waltz.
+The orchestra switched to the blues song “Easy Come, Easy Go” to cool down the crowd, and Benny gently pulled me into his arms.
+“I never got the chance to tell you how sorry I am about Gus,” he said as he effortlessly guided me in a waltz.
 “I wanted to talk to you at the funeral, but you were surrounded by so many of Harv’s people, I couldn’t get close enough to get your attention.
-Besides, you looked deeply withdrawn.”
+Besides, you looked deeply distracted.”

 If you only knew…

-My eyes began to mist and I looked away to avoid showing the guilt that still plagued me over shooting another human being—even if it was in self-defense—but he placed his fingers under my chin and slowly turned my head.
+My eyes began to mist.
+I looked away to avoid showing the guilt that still plagued me over shooting another human being—even if it was in self-defense, but he placed his fingers under my chin and slowly turned my head.
 “Hey, I’m sorry.
 I didn’t mean to make you cry.”